-The MachineToken assigns a Token and an application type to a machine.
-The Machine is represented as the tuple of machineresolver.id and the machine_id.
-The machine_id is defined by the machineresolver.
+The Machine Token assigns a Token and an application type to a machine.
+The Machine is represented as the class privacyidea.models.MethodsMixin

 This can be an n:m mapping.

 This class holds an Option for the token assigned to a certain client machine.
 Each Token-Clientmachine-Combination can have several options.